dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite issues github.db simonw/datasette

 If an `auth.json` file is present it will use the token from that file.
 It works without authentication for public repositories but you should be aware that GitHub have strict IP-based rate limits for unauthenticated requests.

+You can point to a different location of `auth.json` using `-a`:

+    $ github-to-sqlite issues github.db simonw/datasette -a /path/to/auth.json

+## Fetching repos that have been starred by a user

+The `starred` command fetches the repos that have been starred by a user.

+    $ github-to-sqlite starred github.db simonw

+If you are using an `auth.json` file you can omit the username to retrieve the starred repos for the authenticated user.